joanseg/The-Positioning-Manual/chapters/14-What-you-will-need-to-turn-your-specialization-decision-into-valuable-expertise.md

-# What You Will Need to Turn Your Specialization Decision Into a Valuable Expertise
+# What You Will Need to Turn Your Specialization Decision Into Valuable Expertise

 You may be specializing for one or both of two reasons: 1) to make your efforts to connect and build trust with ideal prospects yield better results and 2) to make it possible to cultivate exceptionally valuable expertise.
 It's possible to focus on the first reason and avoid the second (remember, that’s what I call superficial specialization), but I think the deepest rewards of specialization--both economically and personally--accrue to those who pursue both reasons for specializing.
 This chapter is an introduction to how you might use time and focused effort to turn your specialization decision into economically valuable expertise.